 Step 1: Review Your Credit Report

-When lenders are evaluating your loan application, they are concerned with two primary factors: the ability to repay the loan and your credit rating.
+When lenders evaluate your loan application, they are concerned with two primary factors: the ability to repay the auto loan and your credit rating.

 They want to make sure you’re a good risk and have the means to make timely monthly payments.
-And part of making that call is by taking a look at your credit history and credit score to gauge how you’ve handled other debt obligations thus far.
+And part of making that call is by looking at your credit history and credit score to gauge how you’ve handled other debt obligations thus far.